 8 Professional explain why kids whine for connection, to gain a reaction, express feelings or signal a basic need is unmet.
-How to stop a child’s whining.
+How to stop a child’s whining, use the magic of emotion picture cards and calm down picture cards to shift behavior.

 From Sweet To Whiny Child is 2 Seconds Flat